P-Card (Policy 6140)

 - Temporary, student employees, or department (group) P-Card accounts may be established upon review and approval from the Purchasing Director.

 c.
-Cardholders must review and sign a Cardholder User Agreement upon card issuance and with each subsequent account renewal.
+Cardholders must review and sign a Cardholder Certification and User Agreement upon card issuance and with each subsequent account renewal.

 a.
 P-Card accounts must have both a single transaction and a monthly limit.